Gas Line Installation: Cost, Safety Requirements & What to Know

 5. Final inspection is required before the utility will connect service or restore gas flow.

 Permit fees typically range from $100 to $300 depending on your jurisdiction.
-For more on the broader permit process, see our guide to plumbing permits and when they're required.
+For more on the broader permit process, see our guide to when plumbing permits are required.

 Never Skip the Permit